 July in the Maldives luxury resorts offer the same leisure and pleasure activities as they do all year round.
 When the monsoon rains drive visitors indoors temporarily, it is a respite to take up a good book, enjoy a cocktail at the bar or just have a doze until the sun shines again.
 For the locals – and a spectacle for holiday-makers – the 26th July is a special day when Maldivians celebrate the nation’s independence with a march, traditional dancing and colourful float parade emanating from Republic Square in Malè.

-What to pack for a holiday in the Maldives
+What to pack for a holiday in the Maldives in July

 Go for loose, thin, silky or cotton clothing that will keep you cool, calm and collected in the tropical heat of the Maldives in July.
 Swimwear is essential, and even though July is the rainy season and you may have some grey days, don’t skimp on the sunblock.
 Being close to the equator the UV factor in the Maldives remains high whatever the weather, and the high temperature is not affected by the monsoon rains, which exacerbate humidity levels.